bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js211">211.
 Rightmost Round Number Position</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program finds the position of the rightmost round number in an array of integers.
+<p>This program finds the position of the rightmost round number in an array of integers.
 A round number is informally considered to be an integer that ends with one or more zeros.
-The program iterates through the array from right to left and identifies the rightmost round number, if any.
+The program iterates through the array from right to left and identifies the rightmost round number, if any.</p>
 <pre>
 function rightmostRoundNumberPosition(arr) {
 for (let i = arr.length -1; i > = 0; i—) {